 Southern Vermont College awards the Bachelor of Science (BS) in Psychology to students who successfully complete the 128 credit program.
 Psychology majors must take 16 credits of core major courses covering the introduction to psychology, social research, abnormal psychology, and a mandatory practicum.
 Electives focus on such topics as family dynamics, child growth and development, biologic basis of behavior, schools of psychology, human sexuality, chemical dependency, and interviewing and case management skills.
 Psychology majors must complete a practicum, which is enhanced by a weekly seminar, and study abroad opportunities are available.
 Prospective students can apply for admission online.

 Goddard College features two low-residency graduate programs leading to the Master of Arts (MA) in Psychology and the Master of Arts (MA) in Clinical Mental Health Counseling.
-Students in the low-residency program spend eight days on campus in Plainfield, Vermont, each semester followed by 16 weeks of work at home.
-Regardless of the psychology program, all students will complete such core psychology courses as ethics and professional orientation, human lifespan development, psychopathology, and research methodology.
+Students in the low-residency program spend eight days on campus in Plainfield, Vermont, each semester followed by 16 weeks of distance education.
+Regardless of the psychology track chosen, all students will complete such core psychology courses as ethics and professional orientation, human lifespan development, psychopathology, and research methodology.
 Graduate students must also complete a 600-hour clinical internship to fulfill degree requirements.
 Elective courses are determined by the student’s career goals with the aid of an academic advisor.